armory/docs/content/en/contribute/create/guides/docs-style-guide.md

 | Set the value of `image` to `nginx:1.8`. | Set the value of `image` to "nginx:1.8." |
 | Set the value of `maxWaitTime` to `30`.  | 'Set the value of `maxWaitTime` to "30".' |

-## Versioning Armory Enterprise examples
+## Versioning Armory CD examples

 Code examples and configuration examples that include version information should be consistent with the accompanying text.

-If the information is version specific, the Armory version needs to be defined in the `Prerequisites` section of the guide.
+If the information is version specific, the Armory version needs to be defined in the **{{% heading "prereq" %}}** section of the guide.

 ## Armory word list